Amphetamine Drug Offenses

 This is only one of many defenses available in prescription drug cases.
 For a more in depth discussion of the defenses available in these crimes, please visit my Prescription Drug Page which explains the defenses in greater detail.

 NJ Prescription Drug Attorney

 If you have been charged or indicted for a criminal offense involving amphetamines or any other prescription drug in New Jersey, I encourage you to contact an experienced drug defense lawyer.
-At the law offices of Palumbo & Renaud, you will receive the skilled and professional representation required to defeat drug crimes in New Jersey.
+At The Law Offices of Anthony N. Palumbo, you will receive the skilled and professional representation required to defeat drug crimes in New Jersey.
 While a particular outcome can never be guaranteed, in a great majority of my cases, clients are kept out of prison.